Prototype Information

 Sky color is in the eye of the beholder.
 Everyone has a different view to the color of sky.
 Custom color based on photographs or color determined by a color card are valid strategies.

 Here are some suggestions from modelers whose blogs I have read.
-A great forum to read about sky color is here.
+Model Railroad Hobbyist has a great forum to read about sky color.
 It's where I got the image on the right.

 Behr 540B-4 Horizon Haze (eggshell)